 I learned handgun skills when virtually all American law enforcement agencies allowed only revolvers.
 As an Air Force Security Policeman, I carried a revolver, the S&W Model 15 in .38 Special.
 One venerable trick was to balance a coin on the front sight of an unloaded revolver (on the flat side, not on edge—that would be a real trick!) and practice double action fire until it could be done without disturbing the coin.
 The laser provides essentially the same feedback as the dot dances on the target or wall, and can show where the shooter’s bullet would impact and why.

 For any shooter, lasers can improve speed and accuracy, and for shooters whose eyesight is not as sharp as it once was, are an obvious benefit.
 They also encourage shooting with both eyes open, which should be done, laser sight or not.
 Some may ask “but what happens when the battery fails?”
 Simple: just use the sights that came with the handgun; they don’t require batteries.
 It’s a good idea to practice with them, even if one has a laser sight.
 I change batteries yearly, and despite relatively frequent use, I’m always replacing batteries that still have useful life remaining.
-Crimson Trace provides batteries, once a year, free for life, for laser/light purchased directly from them.
+Crimson Trace provides batteries, once a year, free for life, for laser/lights purchased directly from them.

 This is the Crimson Trace LL-803G Laserguard Pro for the Glock 42 and 43.
 It retails for $399.99, but the same device in a red laser costs about $100 dollars less.
 As I previously mentioned, green lasers are much more expensive than red lasers.
 This model clamps on the trigger guard, and is very secure once installed.
 It has not only the usual excellent laser, but a 150 lumen LED flashlight.
 One may select only the laser, only the light, or both.
 Like many Crimson Trace products, the laser is activated by a switch, which falls naturally under the fingers when properly gripping the handgun.
 Like all laser sights of this kind, holsters designed for the non-laser equipped Glock will no longer fit, though CT sometimes provides quality holster choices for many guns equipped with their products.

-Please keep in mind that I am not paid to endorse any product—darn it!–so my suggestions are based entirely on decades of experience in carrying weapons, in the military, civilian police work, and as a non-badge-carrying citizen, rather than motivated by financial self-interest.
+A MODEL: Please keep in mind that I am not paid to endorse any product—darn it!–so my suggestions are based entirely on decades of experience in carrying weapons, in the military, civilian police work, and as a non-badge-carrying citizen, rather than motivated by financial self-interest.
 I recommend products I’ve tested because they work well, at least for me.

-I’ve carried Glocks since the first G19 was available for sale in America, and have been carrying the G43 for the last four years.
+I’ve carried Glocks since the first G19 was available for sale in America, and have been carrying the G43 for the last five years.
 As I previously mentioned, Mrs. Manor carries the same handgun, so we have magazine interchangeability, which is always a good idea.

 Glocks are also among the simplest semiautos, having no manual, external safety devices, but three separate internal safety mechanisms incorporated into the design.
 When I traded my G26 for a G43, the only wear on my old handgun was some paint worn off the painted slide release (common in Glocks), and this in a gun regularly carried for more than a decade.
 In every field of endeavor, some manufacturers do it right from the beginning.
-Glock was the first (yes, I know about the VP-70) to market a widely available pistol with a polymer frame and many polymer parts in substantial numbers, and everyone else has followed suit.
+Glock was the first (yes, I know about the H&K VP-70) to market a widely available pistol with a polymer frame and many polymer parts in substantial numbers, and everyone else has followed suit.
 The Glocks I have carried have easily been the most reliable handguns I have ever used.